 Before we can identify and assess data at the critical junction of training and business goals, we have to be honest about the gap between these parts of our business.
 This gap often spans both our strategic thinking and our technology.

 Adopting learning analytics is a mindset shift: what is important to the training team and why?
 What is important to the business at large and how do we connect training?

 For years, we’ve been focused on training metrics: course completion rates, learner engagement, and instructor evaluations.
 These reports often focus only on one-to-one relationships between the data and the activity source.
 These activity metrics don’t show impact, or tell a story.
 There isn’t context or analysis happening on the data that’s been captured.

 Critically, these metrics aren’t useful for mapping training impact on organizational goals.

 What are useful are metrics that focus on tangible outcomes to business goals.
 Some examples of business-oriented outcomes that are important are:

 - On-job performance improvements

 - Onboarding cost or resource improvements

-When presented with business goals, work backwards to find which learning metrics can show training’s business impact.
+When presented with business goals, work backwards to find which training metrics can show business impact.
 The key is connecting metrics you are already scoring with business goals you need to meet.
 Reporting just on course completion rates isn’t enough, you must address business critical questions such as: